Type 63A light tank: Development

 Before the mid-1990s, Chinese ground forces relied on the Type 63 amphibious light tank developed in the early 1960s.
-The low swimming-speed and weak firepower of the Type 63 was insufficient to the needs of modern maritime amphibious assault operations that PLA would conduct.
+The low swimming speed and weak firepower of the Type 63 were insufficient for the needs of modern maritime amphibious assault operations that the PLA would conduct.
 The PLA demanded a replacement for the Type 63 in the early 1990s, which led to the development of the Type 63A in 1997.
 Reports indicate that over 300 examples have been delivered to the PLA by the end of 2000.

-Compared to the Type 63, the Type 63A featured five major improvements:

-enhanced sea travelling performance, increased swimming speed, improved fire-control system, ATGM capability, and larger 105 mm rifled gun with dual stabilizers.
+Compared to the Type 63, the Type 63A featured five major improvements: enhanced sea-traveling performance, increased swimming speed, improved fire-control system, ATGM capability, and a larger 105 mm rifled gun with dual stabilizers.

 Design

 Characteristics

 The Type 63A is a lightly armored amphibious light tank with a flat, boat-like hull.
-The suspension is made up of 6 road wheels and lead or return rollers.
+The suspension comprises 6 road wheels and lead or return rollers.
 A redesigned welded turret from the original Type 63 is mounted at the center of the hull, with the powerpack positioned in the rear.
 The Type 63A has 2 additional floating tanks to increase the stability of the vehicle in the water.
 There are 3 water inlets on both sides of the hull.
 In the rear of the hull, there are to allow 2 large water jets for traveling in water.

 Armament

 Type 63A introduces an enlarged welded turret replacing the original Type 63 turret, the modernized Type 63A utilizes a two-axis stabilized ZPL-98 105 mm rifled gun replacing the 85 mm gun.
-The 105 mm rifled gun fires armor piercing fin stabilized discarding sabot (APFSDS), high explosive (HE), and high-explosive anti-tank (HEAT) ammunitions, and GP105 laser beam riding guided missiles.
+The 105 mm rifled gun fires armor-piercing fin-stabilized discarding sabot (APFSDS), high explosive (HE), and high-explosive anti-tank (HEAT) ammunition, and GP105 laser beam riding guided missiles.
 A total of 45 rounds can be carried inside the vehicle.
-APFSDS round can penetrates 400 mm RHA armour or destroy a reinforced concrete bunker at a distance of 2,000 m.
+APFSDS round can penetrate 400 mm RHA armour or destroy a reinforced concrete bunker at a distance of 2,000 m.

-To overcome the inaccuracy of firing when swimming, the GP105 gun-launched missile uses laser-beam guidance which is not affected by wave motion while swimming.
-The missile has a maximum firing range of 4–5 km with a first hit probability of +90% against stationary targets.
+To overcome the inaccuracy of firing when swimming, the GP105 gun-launched missile uses laser-beam riding guidance, which is not affected by wave motion while swimming.
+The missile has a maximum firing range of 4-5 km with a first hit probability of +90% against stationary targets.
 It can also engage low-flying helicopters.
 Secondary weapons include QJC-88 roof-mounted machine gun and Type 63 coaxial machine gun.

 Mobility

-The Type 63A enhance capability allowing the vehicle to conduct amphibious operations from its host amphibious warfare ships at distances from 5–7 km to the shore at a speed of 28 km/h.
+The Type 63A enhances Type 63 amphibious capability, allowing the vehicle to conduct amphibious operations from its host amphibious warfare ships at distances from 10 km to the shore at a speed of 14 km/h.